2 Chronicles Chapter 16

 2 Chronicles 16:2 “Then Asa brought out silver and gold out of the treasures of the house of the LORD and of the king’s house, and sent to Ben-hadad king of Syria, that dwelt at Damascus, saying,”

-Ironically, Asa repeated the sin of Rehoboam and used “silver and gold out of the treasuries” of the temple to ensure protection for the “king of Syria”.
+Ironically, Asa repeated the sin of Rehoboam and used “silver and gold out of the treasuries” of the temple to ensure protection by the “king of Syria”.

 2 Chronicles 16:3 “[There is] a league between me and thee, as [there was] between my father and thy father: behold, I have sent thee silver and gold; go, break thy league with Baasha king of Israel, that he may depart from me.”